Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 ```

 This function now takes tensors in CUDA memory and returns tensors in CUDA
-memory, but the function itself is written in NumPy!
-When we keep the tensors
+memory, but the function itself is written in NumPy! `torch.compile` uses the
+`numpy()` and the `from_numpy()` calls as hints, and optimizes them away, and
+internally it simply works with PyTorch tensors without moving moving the
-in CUDA and perform the computations in `float32`, we see a **200x speed-up**
+memory at all.
+When we keep the tensors in CUDA and perform the computations in
-over the initial NumPy implementation on `float32` arrays.
+`float32`, we see a **200x speed-up** over the initial NumPy implementation on
+`float32` arrays.

 **Mixing NumPy and PyTorch**.
 In this example, we had to write a small adaptor
 to convert tensors to ndarrays and then back to tensors.
-In programs that mix PyTorch and
+In programs that mix
-NumPy this is already done by calling `x.detach().cpu().numpy()` (or simply
+PyTorch and NumPy converting a tensor into an ndarray is often implemented as
-`x.numpy(force=True)`).
-Since when running under `torch.compile` we can run
+`x.detach().cpu().numpy()`, or simply `x.numpy(force=True)`.
+Since when running
-NumPy code in CUDA, we can simply modify this code to call `x.numpy()` and when
+under `torch.compile` we can run NumPy code in CUDA, we can implement this
+conversion pattern as call to `x.numpy()`, as we did above.
+Doing so and
-running it under `device("cuda")`, as we did above, it will generate efficient
+running the resulting code under `device("cuda")` will generate efficient CUDA
-CUDA code from original NumPy calls without copying the data from CUDA to CPU
+code from original NumPy calls without copying the data from CUDA to CPU at
-at all.
-Note that the resulting code would not run without `torch.compile`.
-For
+all.
+Note that the resulting code does not run without `torch.compile`.
+For it
-it to run in eager mode one would need to rollback to `x.numpy(force=True)`.
+to run in eager mode one would need to rollback to `x.numpy(force=True)`.

 ## Further Speed-up tricks